Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Introduction

-In literature, the concept of BFS was first proposed in time-reversal symmetry (TRS)-broken and inversion-symmetric multiband SCs with total angular momentum $j=3/2$~\cite{Agterberg2017}.
-From several followup works, the general prescription for the appearance of BFSs is provided as: SCs possessing additional degrees of freedom (e.g.\,orbital or sublattice) other than spin, host interband pairings, out of which a pseudomagnetic field appears and causes BFSs\,\cite{Agterberg2017,Brydon2018,Menke2019,Sumita2019,Lapp2020,Tamura2020,Oh2021,Kim2021, Dutta2021,Zhu2021,Bhattacharya2023,Miki2023}.
+In the literature, the concept of BFS was first proposed in time-reversal symmetry (TRS)-broken and inversion-symmetric multiband SCs with total angular momentum $j=3/2$~\cite{Agterberg2017}.
+From several followup works, the general prescription for the appearance of BFSs is provided as: SCs possessing additional degrees of freedom (e.g.\,orbital or sublattice) other than spin, host both interband and intraband pairings, out of which a pseudomagnetic field appears and causes BFSs\,\cite{Agterberg2017,Brydon2018,Menke2019,Sumita2019,Lapp2020,Tamura2020,Oh2021,Kim2021,Dutta2021,Zhu2021,Bhattacharya2023,Miki2023}.
+For such exotic nature of pairing states, iron-based superconductors~\cite{Gao2010,Nicholson2012,Ong2016,Vafek2017,Agterberg2017b,Hu2020}, half-Huesler compounds~\cite{Agterberg2017,Brydon2018,Brydon2016,Savary2017,Yang2017,Roy2019,Timm2017,Boettcher2018,Boettcher2018b}, UPt$_3$~\cite{Yanase2016,Nomoto2016}, twisted bilayer graphene~\cite{Guo2018,Su2018,Wu2019} etc. are proposed as candidate materials.
 Furthermore, BFSs are also shown to exist together with odd-frequency pairing in $j=3/2$ SCs\,\cite{Dutta2021}.
 The presence of inversion symmetry is crucial for the $\mc{Z}_2$ invariant\,{\cite{Brydon2018,Timm2021a,Agterberg2017,Bzdu2017}.
 By contrast, the existence of BFSs is also investigated in non-centrosymmetric SCs~\cite{Timm2021b,Timm2017,Link2020b} since inversion-symmetry can bring instability to BFSs under generic attractive interactions between BQPs\,\cite{Herbut2021,Oh2020,Tamura2020,Link2020a}.
 In addition to $j=3/2$ SCs, BFSs are also proposed to exist in TRS-broken spin-$1/2$ SCs\,\cite{Setty2020PRB,Cao2023,Banerjee2022}.
 Explicitly, SCs with interband pairing~\cite{Setty2020NatComm} and with large supercurrents\,\cite{Fulde1965,Setty2020PRB} are shown to host BFSs.